Global Activities

 ITOCHU Brasil S.A.

-In July 2024, we donated used winter clothes through “Exército da Salvação,” an NGO that provides support for the homeless in the city of São Paulo.
-This was the third consecutive year that we have donated winter clothing.
+In August 2025, ITOCHU Brasil donated used winter clothes through “Exército da Salvação,” an NGO that provides support for the homeless in the city of São Paulo.
+This was the fourth consecutive year that we have donated winter clothing.
 In São Paulo, it is often cold during the winter and homeless people without sufficient clothing fall ill or die.
-The used clothes donated by employees were collected and sent to the NGO, where they were later distributed by NGO staffs.
+The used clothes donated by employees were collected and sent to the NGO, where they were later distributed by NGO staff.

 ITOCHU Brasil’s Contribution to Instituto Mano Down